Heat styling natural gray hair

 Once a week, take time to apply a deep conditioning treatment.

-Pre-shampoo masks contain hydrating ingredients like argan and jojoba oils that restores lost moisture into the cuticles.
+Pre-shampoo masks contain hydrating ingredients like argan and jojoba oils that restore lost moisture into the cuticles.

 Add Shine: